uw-it-aca/django-supporttools/README.md

 `VITE_MANIFEST_PATH` to the generated manifest's filesystem path.
 The generic SPA template loads both the entry's JavaScript and its manifest-listed CSS.

+**Still on webpack, not Vite?** `{% vite_scripts %}`/`{% vite_styles %}` only
+read a JSON manifest matching Vite's manifest shape (`{"entry": {"file", "css", "imports"}}`) at `VITE_MANIFEST_PATH` — nothing requires the file to be produced by the Vite CLI.
+You do not need to migrate your existing webpack build to adopt SPA tool pages.
+Two options:

+- **Option A — run Vite alongside webpack (recommended):** Add a second, minimal `vite.config.js` that only builds new SPA tool entry points (as shown above) into their own output directory, and point `VITE_MANIFEST_PATH` at its generated `manifest.json`.
+Leave your existing webpack config, `webpack-stats.json`, and `WEBPACK_LOADER` setup untouched for all current bundles — the two bundlers coexist, one per generation of tool pages.

+- **Option B — emit a Vite-shaped manifest from webpack:** Add a small webpack plugin or post-build script that writes a `manifest.json` in the same shape from your existing webpack output, so `vite_scripts`/ `vite_styles` work without introducing Vite tooling at all.
+This avoids a second build pipeline but requires maintaining the conversion shim as your webpack config evolves.

 ---

 #### Phase 4 — Convert individual pages to Vue